Maryland opts into President Trump’s unemployment extension plan

 The association is chaired by New York Gov. Andrew M. Cuomo (D), who took the helm this month after Hogan completed a term as chairman.

 Hundreds of thousands of Maryland residents have filed for unemployment since the pandemic was declared in March.
-Many were unable to access their benefits for weeks, even months, due to problems with a new software system.
+Many were unable to access their benefits for weeks, even months, because of problems with a new software system.

 There were 13,117 new claims filed for the week that ended Aug.
-8.

-Last month, Maryland Labor Secretary Tiffany Robinson told lawmakers that the state’s unemployment insurance fund is quickly running short on money.
+8. Last month, Maryland Labor Secretary Tiffany Robinson told lawmakers that the state’s unemployment insurance fund is quickly running short on money.
 At the time, the fund had about $600 million, which was about the same amount the state had spent from May to July.

-To replenish the fund, Robinson said businesses will likely have to pay more in unemployment taxes.
-The state was also looking at borrowing as much as $1.9 billion from the U.S. Department of Labor, she said.
+To replenish the fund, Robinson said businesses probably will have to pay more in unemployment taxes.
+The state was also looking at borrowing as much as $1.9 billion from the U.S. Labor Department, she said.

 On Wednesday, a spokeswoman for the Maryland Labor Department said that the unemployment insurance fund now stands at about $352 million and that the state has not yet applied for a loan.